3antozz/Blog-Page/README.md

 - First frontend is for normal users, blog visitors.
 - Second frontend is for authors, to create and edit posts and comments.
 > [!NOTE]
-> you need to be an admin to login on this, use the following account: **username: 3antozz, password: 123456**
+> you need to be an admin to login as author, use the following account: **username: 3antozz, password: 123456**

+## Features

+- Authentification via username & password (JWT).
+- Interaction with blogs via comments.
+- Separate Content Management System for authors.
+- Rich text editor for authors.

 ## Technologies Used